-Ed Elf: Call it a gift to friends.
+Ed Elf: Call it an online gift to friends.

 Mrs C: I like online shopping for gifts I’m certain I want.
 It frees me up to browse shops – and I enjoy the best of both worlds.
-You have time to view sites at your convenience, which is useful if you are seeking special, one-of-a-kind presents.
+I will call at the shops I enjoy visiting on several occasions in the build up to Christmas.
+As for websites, we all have time to view them at our convenience, which is useful if you are seeking special, one-of-a-kind presents.
 All the time you save here can be spent on perhaps more pleasurable Christmas preparation with family and friends.

 Ed Elf: Okay – now you’ve told me that I can chillax.

 Mrs. C: We’ll rejoin you – still very much, erm, chillaxed – lower down the page once you’ve had chance to digest some How to Christmas web favourites.
-Enjoy the journey and, as we like to say, let inspiration bite.
+Enjoy the journey and let inspiration take hold.